Developerkrushna/Agrokart/backend/scrapers/README.md

-# 🌾 AgriNet Web Scraping System
+# 🌾 Agrokart Web Scraping System

-A comprehensive web scraping solution for agricultural products to populate your AgriNet mobile app with real fertilizer, seed, and farming supply data.
+A comprehensive web scraping solution for agricultural products to populate your Agrokart mobile app with real fertilizer, seed, and farming supply data.

 ## 📋 Features